Longitudinal stability: Trim

-In a statically stable aircraft of conventional (tail in rear) configuration, the tailplane force may act upward or downward depending on the design and the flight conditions.
+In a statically stable aircraft of conventional (tail in rear) configuration, the tail-plane force may act upward or downward depending on the design and the flight conditions.
 In a typical canard aircraft both fore and aft planes are lifting surfaces.
 The fundamental requirement for static stability is that the aft surface must have greater authority (leverage) in restoring a disturbance than the forward surface has in exacerbating it.
 This leverage is a product of moment arm from the center of gravity and surface area.
 Correctly balanced in this way, the partial derivative of pitching moment with respect to changes in angle of attack will be negative: a momentary pitch up to a larger angle of attack makes the resultant pitching moment tend to pitch the aircraft back down.
 (Here, pitch is used casually for the angle between the nose and the direction of the airflow; angle of attack.)
 This is the "stability derivative" d(M)/d(alpha), described below.